 Add colorful images to children's T-shirts using the ancient art of batik, a wax-resist dyeing technique, with this how-to from Julia Silver Gordon.

-- Baseball or layer cake templates, or line drawing on white paper with thick black marker
+- Or layer cake templates, or line drawing on white paper with thick black marker

 - Packing tape or sheet laminate

 - 100%-cotton garment or tote bag purchased pretreated for dyeing or treated at home with soda ash

 - Microwavable mug, double boiler, or slow cooker designated for crafts only

 - Powdered fabric dyes in various colors

 - Small bowls, jars, or disposable plastic cups for mixing dyes